About the Global Partnership.

 - José Antonio Meade Kuribreña, Secretary of Foreign Affairs, Mexico; and,

-- Lilianne Ploumen, Minister for Foreign Trade and Development Cooperation, Netherlands.
+- Lilianne Ploumen, Minister for Foreign Trade and Development Cooperation, The Netherlands.

 It is a forum for shared advice, shared learning and shared action to support the implementation of principles that form the foundation of effective development co-operation:

 - results as a focus of development efforts;

 - partnerships for inclusive development; and,

 To date, 161 Governments and 56 organisations have endorsed the Global Partnership Principles.